USDA Loans: How They Work, Benefits, & Eligibility

 Important Eligibility Factors

-• U.S. citizenship or permanent residence
+- U.S. citizenship or permanent residence

-• Dependable source of income (needs to be verifiable)
+- Dependable source of income (needs to be verifiable)

 In addition to USDA loan requirements, each lender will have their own qualification guidelines.
-To qualify for USDA mortgage with Griffin Funding, borrowers must meet the following requirements:
+To qualify for a USDA mortgage with Griffin Funding, borrowers must meet the following requirements:

-• 600+ FICO score
+- 600+ FICO score

-• At least 3 years or longer since a bankruptcy or foreclosure
+- At least 3 years or longer since a bankruptcy or foreclosure

-• Income falls below the regional limit
+- Income falls below the regional limit

-• Approved debt-to-income (DTI) ratio
+- Approved debt-to-income (DTI) ratio

 If you’re unsure whether you qualify for a rural development loan, speak to one of our loan officers today by calling (855) 394-8288.

-USDA Income Limits and Credit Requirements
+USDA Loan Income Limits in 2025

 The USDA enforces certain income limits to keep the program exclusive to those who they feel truly need financial assistance.
 The general USDA income limits are as follows: